apacheignite/documentation/deployment/mesos-deployment.md

   ]
 }
 [/block]
+A role name must be a valid directory name, so it cannot:
+  • Be an empty string
+  • Be . or ..
+  • Start with -
+  • Contain any slash, backspace, or whitespace character

+If doesn't set any restrictions on the cluster, then the framework will try to occupy all resources in Mesos cluster.
+See **Configuration** section below.

-3. Send POST request with the application definition to Marathon by CURL or other tools.
+4. Send POST request with the application definition to Marathon by CURL or other tools.
 [block:code]
 {
   "codes": [